-27. In our Township, the Board members voted to reduce the Supervisor's salary because she doesn't come to meetings.
+The Board members voted to reduce the Supervisor's salary because she doesn't come to meetings.
 Can they do that?

 Not during the Supervisor's term of office.
 The Illinois Constitutional prohibits an increase or decrease in an elected official's salary during his or term of office.